SannaAb/EBV_RNASeqPipeline/README.md

 The EBV pipeline filters the alignment files and outputs alignment statistics and counts.
 Here we filter the alignments to contain max 3 missmatches, an alignment length of more then 40 and multimapping of 10 or less.
 It runs in python2.

+*Important*

+* For first time use you need to unzip the file Homo_sapiens.GRCh38.90.sorted.ProteinCoding.gtf.gz.

 **Modification in script**:

 Within runEBV_Master_pipeline_KeptEBER.sh